12 min read read

 Creating a Project

-Open your IDE, create a new Java project, and make sure it's pointing at your installed JDK.
-If you're using Maven (which I'd recommend for dependency management), you'll want a standard project structure with a pom.xml.
-Name it something like
+Open the IDE, create a new Java project, and make sure it’s pointing at the installed JDK.
+If the project uses Maven for dependency management, start with the standard structure that includes a

 JsonTutorial